greenvulcano/sibylla-documentation/_docs/22-installation-on-premise.md

 - sibylla/sibylla-core

 Networks:
-- mkdir sibylla/sibylla-network-1 (Generic JSON/HTTP)
+- sibylla/sibylla-network-1/sibylla-gateway-http (Generic JSON/HTTP)
-- mkdir sibylla/sibylla-network-2 (Generic JSON/MQTT)
+- sibylla/sibylla-network-1/sibylla-gateway-mqtt (Generic JSON/MQTT)
 - ... other networks will be installed separately
 ```

 ### Set the environment

 Modify the sibylla/scripts/set-environment.source-me to meet your environment:

-- `vi sibylla/scripts/set-environment.source-me`
+`$ vi sibylla/scripts/set-environment.source-me`
-- Change this ENV variable
+Change this ENV variable

-- `export SIBYL_HOME=<The directory where sibylla has been installed>`
+`$ export SIBYL_HOME=<The directory where sibylla has been installed>`

 Load the sibylla environment at login:

-- vi .bashrc (or equivalent)
+`$ vi .bashrc (or equivalent)`
-  - add this line at the end of the script
+add this line at the end of the script

-    - . <path to the sibylla directory>/scripts/set-environment.source-me
+`$ . <path to the sibylla directory>/scripts/set-environment.source-me`
-- Try the new setting: logout and login
+Try the new setting: logout and login
-  - NOTE: At this stage some aliases defined by the set-environment.source-me will not work because the installation
+> NOTE: At this stage some aliases defined by the set-environment.source-me will not work because the installation
-          procedure is not complete yet
+>          procedure is not complete yet

 ### Download these third parties software (portable option)